-Table 13: audit.ExternalAuthenticator SQL Schema
+Table 14: audit.ExternalAuthenticator SQL Schema

 Column Name Description Identity Unique identifier for the schema entry.
 EventTime Date and time associated with the event that is defined by EventType.
 EventType Type of event, denoted by a single character.
-There are three event types: C - when the external authenticator is created on the Nymi Band.
-U - when the properties of external authenticator on the Nymi Band is updated.
-D - when external authenticator is deleted on the Nymi Band.
+There are three event types: C-when the external authenticator is created on the Nymi Band.
+U-when the properties of external authenticator on the Nymi Band is updated.
+D-when external authenticator is deleted on the Nymi Band.
 SystemUser Account that is specified as the Application Pool Identity for the NES application pool.
 ID ID of the object entry in the audit.ExternalAuthenticator table.
 PublicKey Base-64 pem encoded public key on the Nymi Band.
 BandExternalAuthenticatorid ID of the external authenticator.
 NymiBandId ID of the associated Nymi Band in the audit.NymiBand table.
 Name Name of the application that created the External Authenticator.
-Values that can appear: NEM - Nymi Band Application, when the Corporate Credentials Authenticator setting is enabled in the policy and the Enrollment Destination setting is set to NES only.
-Evidian - EAM controller when the Enrollment Destination setting is set to NES and Evidian.
+Values that can appear: NEM-Nymi Band Application, when the Corporate Credentials Authenticator setting is enabled in the policy and the Enrollment Destination setting is set to NES only.
+Evidian-EAM controller when the Enrollment Destination setting is set to NES and Evidian.
 MiscNote Additional information.

 Column Name Description CreatedAt Date and time that the object entry was created in the table.
 PrivateKeyWO N/A. PrivateKeyStoreID UUID and the key ID of the private key in the Microsoft keystore.
+HapticFeedbackonBandEnabled Status of the HapticFeedbackonBandEnabled setting.
+Values that can appear: O when the setting is disabled.
+I when the setting is enabled.
 ModifiedAt Date and time when the object was modified.
 ModifiedBy The user who modified the object, which is the account that was logged into the Nymi Band Application at the time the external authenticator was created or removed on the Nymi Band.